abhinavrau/velvet/README.md

 🔮 <u>Ve</u>rtex AI Search <u>Ve</u>rfication <u>T</u>ool

 ## Why?
-For offline search testing and evaluation metrics for Vertex AI Search.
-Coz testing manually is hard and no fun!
+Coz testing manually is hard, boring and no fun!

 ## Features
-- Batch verification for Acceptance testing.
+- Generates offline ranking metrics for Vertex AI Search.
 Takes a csv file with search queries and expected results to produce:
   - **Summary Precision**: semantically match using PaLM2 text-bison
   - Precision@0, Mean Average Precision (mAP), Mean Reciprocal Rank (MRR), Normalized Discounted Cumulative Gain (NDCG).
   - Overall Summary precision and MRR with the ability to fail the script if these metrics fall below a specified threshold.
-- Single Bash script [vlvt](vlvt) with minimal dependencies so its easy to make changes and integrate into your workflow.
+- Single Bash script [vlvt](vlvt) with minimal dependencies so its easy to use in the most restricted evironments.
+- Easy to make changes and integrate into your workflow for automated acceptance testing.
 - Output to CSV, JSONL and to a human readable table format in the terminal for easy debugging.

 ## Limitations
   - Currently only supports unstructured search.
+  - Uses summary and first 2 documents search results to generate metrics.

 ## Examples
 The folliwng use the Alphabet annual reports and 10K filings.
 See [this link](https://cloud.google.com/generative-ai-app-builder/docs/try-enterprise-search#create_and_preview_a_search_app_for_unstructured_data_from) on how to set it up.

-Batch search AND verify with input file [verify_test_with_prompt.csv](test/datatest/data/verify_test_with_prompt.csv)  containing search queries with expected results and output results to a csv file.
+Batch search AND verify with input file [verify_test_with_prompt.csv](test/data/verify_test_with_prompt.csv)  containing search queries with expected results and output results to a csv file.
 ```bash
 ./vlvt verify test/data/verify_test_with_prompt.csv --format=csv > verify_results.csv
 ```